snim2/phdtemplate/README.markdown

     word processor users are quite happy to waste their time in this way.
   * Use services like [http://www.bibsonomy.org/](http://www.bibsonomy.org/)
-    to find BibTeX versions of references and save generating them yourself.
+    to find BibeX versions of references and save generating them yourself.

 ---------------------------------------